On another journey into the darkest recesses of the Internet, I came across something called the metabolic confusion diet.

-“Creating metabolic confusion through carb cycling is the best way to help endomorphs lose weight.
+“Creating metabolic confusion through a carb cycling plan is the best way to help endomorphs lose weight.
 With constant alterations in the level of carbs in the body, the creation of confusion in the body’s metabolism can help endomorphs tackle carb insensitivity and deal with slower metabolisms in a much more efficient way.”

 The whole idea that your body type can be used to determine what diet you should follow is complete nonsense.

 Nobody cites any studies or evidence to support the claim that endomorphs are better suited to a metabolic confusion diet, because there isn’t any.

 It’s completely fictitious nonsense, which has been made up on the spot, or copied and pasted from someone else.

 This thing happens a lot in the fitness and diet world.